farhi/idl2matlab/README.md

         Release 1.3 (20 Mar 2006) dev (alpha)
         Release 1.4 (13 Jun 2007) beta
         Release 1.5 (21 jan 2009) final
+        Release 1.6 (01 may 2013) fix buffer overflow

 This project was designed by the Institut Laue-Langevin <http://www.ill.fr>.
 This version may be redistributed as long as you also give this README file.